Regular black hole from regular initial data: Static equilibrium

 In the coordinate basis of the newly defined coordinate system $(t,r) \mapsto (t,z)$, where $z=R_e(r)$, we write the functions $\mathcal{X}_e(r)$ in (\ref{tendto}) as $\Tilde{\mathcal{X}}(z)$.
 Einstein's equations (\ref{efe1}) and (\ref{efe3}) that $\mathcal{E}$ satisfies are

 and

 From Eq.(\ref{efe2}) and (\ref{efe4}), one obtains

-The spacetime metric $\Tilde{g}$ for $z\leq z_b=R_e(r_b)$ is given by \cite{JMN2}
+The spacetime metric $\Tilde{g}_1$ for $z\leq z_b=R_e(r_b)$ is given by \cite{JMN2}

-This spacetime can be matched to the Schwarzschild exterior at $z=z_b$ \cite{Malafarina_2015}.
 We note that such $\mathcal{E}$ obtained as a result of the dynamical evolution of initial data is achieved in infinite comoving time because of the conditions that we begin with, i.e. Eq.(\ref{equicond})\footnote{Consider an example of a function $f(x)=a (x-b)^3$.
 Now, the first and second derivatives of $f$ with respect to $x$ are zero at $x=b$, but one does not achieve staticity for $x>b$ ($f$ continues evolving with $x$ for $x>b$).
 This example depicts that just by relying on the vanishing of the first two derivatives, one cannot expect to obtain the equilibrium configuration in the finite value of the domain.}.
+As the functions $\mathcal{X}(t,r)\to \mathcal{X}_e(r)=\tilde{\mathcal{X}}(z)$ in (\ref{tendto}), we have $g_1 \to \tilde{g}_1$.